 These days, home automation becomes very popular.
 It provides comfort in a private home.
-On the other side, a home automation system allows centralized controls of heating, ventilation, air-condition, and lighting.
+On the other side, a home automation system allows centralized controls of heating, ventilation, air-conditioning, and lighting.
 It also contributes to an overall cost reduction and saves energy.
-Energy-saving is the main issue in the present time.
+Energy saving is the main issue at the present time.

 Existing and well-established systems are based on wire communication.
-This system has not faced any problem as long as it plans before the physical construction of those buildings.
-But in a complete building when there is a requirement of extension, the wiring system requires much effort and cost.
+This system has not faced any problems as long as it plans before the physical construction of those buildings.
+But in a complete building when there is a requirement for extension, the wiring system requires much effort and cost.

 Then the concept of wireless or automation systems comes.
 In recent years, wireless systems reached their breakthrough.
 Wireless systems are used everywhere.
 Examples are wireless security cameras, wireless alarms, wireless home appliances, etc.